New Light Species and the CMB: Methodology

 \subsection{Decoupling, recoupling, and the redistribution of entropy}

-While a full solution to eqs.\ (\ref{eq:boltz}) and (\ref{eq:friedmann}) is necessary to understand the detailed evolution of any species $X$ and its exact contribution to $g_*$, we can first gain a qualitative understanding by considering the approximation of instantaneous decoupling.
+While a full solution to the Boltzmann and Friedmann equations is necessary to understand the detailed evolution of any species $X$ and its exact contribution to $g_*$, we can first gain a qualitative understanding by considering the approximation of instantaneous decoupling.
 Once we have developed this conceptual framework, we will then turn to more precise statements about the complete evolution of distribution functions.

 In the instantaneous decoupling approximation, the point of decoupling can be found by comparing the rate of expansion $H$ to the rate of interaction $\Gamma_X$, defined as

 { }where $\langle \sigma v \rangle$ is the thermally-averaged cross-section for any interaction $j,k \rightarrow X,i$.
 This average cross-section can be formally defined as